Bergler Energie

 • What is the day-ahead market?

 An auction on the European EPEX SPOT power exchange in which electricity is traded for the 24 hours of the following day.
-The auction closes at 12:00 CET the day before — after that the price for every hour of the next day is fixed.
-In Switzerland this price has been the central market reference since 2009; since the omnibus law on 1.1.2026 it is also the statutory compensation basis (Art.
-15 EnFV).
+The auction closes at 12:00 CET the day before.
+After that the price for every hour of the next day is fixed.
+In Switzerland this price has been the central market reference since 2009; since 1.1.2026 the reference market price derived from it is also the statutory compensation basis (Art.
+15 EnG).

 • How does day-ahead differ from the intraday market?